biya-coin/biyaliquid-docs/.gitbook/developers-native/bridges/ethereum.md

 - The snippet below instantiates a PeggyContract instance which can easily `estimateGas` and `sendTransaction` using the `web3` we provide to the contract’s constructor.
 Its implementation can be found [here](https://github.com/biya-coin/biyachain-ts/blob/master/packages/contracts/src/contracts/Peggy.ts).
 Obviously, this is just an example and you can use the web3 package directly + the ABI of the contract to instantiate the contract, and then handle the logic of signing and broadcasting the transaction using some web3 provider.

-## From Biyachain to Ethereum
+## From Biya Chain to Ethereum

-Now that you have the ERC20 version of BIYA transferred over to Biyachain, the native `biya` denom on the Biyachain Chain is minted and it is the canonical version of the BIYA token.
-To withdraw `biya` from Biyachain to Ethereum we have to prepare, sign and then broadcast a native Cosmos transaction on the Biyachain Chain.
+Now that you have the ERC20 version of BIYA transferred over to Biya Chain, the native `biya` denom on the Biya Chain Chain is minted and it is the canonical version of the BIYA token.
+To withdraw `biya` from Biya Chain to Ethereum we have to prepare, sign and then broadcast a native Cosmos transaction on the Biya Chain Chain.

 If you are not familiar with how Transactions (and Messages) work on Cosmos you can find more information here.
-The Message we need to pack into a transaction to instruct Biyachain to withdraw funds from Biyachain to Ethereum is `MsgSendToEth`.
+The Message we need to pack into a transaction to instruct Biya Chain to withdraw funds from Biya Chain to Ethereum is `MsgSendToEth`.

-When `MsgSendToEth` is called on the chain, some of the validators will pick up the transaction, batch multiple `MsgSendToEth` requests into one and: burn the assets being withdrawn on Biyachain, unlock these funds on the Peggy Smart Contract on Ethereum and send them to the respective address.
+When `MsgSendToEth` is called on the chain, some of the validators will pick up the transaction, batch multiple `MsgSendToEth` requests into one and: burn the assets being withdrawn on Biya Chain, unlock these funds on the Peggy Smart Contract on Ethereum and send them to the respective address.

 There is a bridgeFee included in these transactions to incentivize Validators to pick up and process your withdrawal requests faster.
 The bridgeFee is in the asset the user wants to withdraw to Ethereum (if you withdraw BIYA you have to pay the bridgeFee in BIYA as well).

-Here is an example implementation that prepares the transaction, uses a privateKey to sign it and finally, broadcasts it to Biyachain:
+Here is an example implementation that prepares the transaction, uses a privateKey to sign it and finally, broadcasts it to Biya Chain:

 ```ts
 import { getNetworkInfo, Network } from "@biya-coin/networks";